joVal21/chucks_profile/README.md

 The site is going to be card based meaning there will be a few cards named

-1. Profile
+1. Profile/Name

 1. Hobbies

+1. About

-1. Work Experience
+1. Footer(basic)

 Each card would link to another page within the site and it will hold all of that information.